 In line with welfare benefit rules, young people who are convicted of an offence and imprisoned will not be eligible to any personal allowances.
-Leaving and After Care, however, do have a duty to provide them with small gifts or cash payments as appropriate to their needs, and as identified in their Pathway Plan.
+However, if they are accessing support through their Personal Adviser they can be provided with a discretionary payment until they are 21 years old.
 If young people are released on bail, or via a home detention curfew (electronic tagging) they will continue to receive a personal allowance as appropriate to their circumstances.

 The benefit rules regarding people who are detained in custody awaiting trial or sentence, or who are serving a custodial sentence are complex.
 Advice should be sought from the Benefits Advisor for young people in these circumstances.
+If the young person is accessing support through their Personal Adviser, they can be provided with a discretionary payment until they are 21 years old.